dequelabs/axe-devtools-android-sample-app/README.md

 }
 ```

 Once you add your variables you are ready to start scanning the application using the espresso tests.
-If you need addditio

 You can see accessibility testing in action through the `ExampleEndToEndAccessibilityTest` Espresso test or any other test in the `androidTest` folder.
 The `androidTest` folder contains examples of `Jeptpack Compose`, `XML` and `UiAutomator`.